 Applicants will be ranked according to their performance in the preceding Bachelor's degree.
-A weighted average mark for all degree subjects with a higher weighting for major subjects will be used for the ranking.
+A weighted average mark for all degree subjects with a higher weighting for major subjects will be used for the ranking in addition to an entrance ranking assessment to be written.
 This is to determine offering of places available.
 Students with the necessary admission requirement but not generally practically admissible due to ranking with relevant industry experience will also be considered above the standard ranking process, to a maximum of 10% of intake.